 What’s been happening?

-Meet new people, learn more about the art in the gallery, think about and share your own ideas, and have a lot of fun in these interactive workshops led by young people from Tate Collective Liverpool.
+An opportunity to meet new people, learn more about the art in the gallery, think about and share your own ideas, and have a lot of fun in these interactive workshops led by young people from Tate Collective Liverpool.

 Hosted by Tate Collective Liverpool, Warhol After Dark was a one-off opportunity to view Transmitting Andy Warhol after gallery hours.
 Live performances by Modern Polymath, Beatrice Dillon and Kassem Mosse took place throughout the building.